Speech and Language Therapy

 Most children develop speech and language within a specific timeframe.
-A child who takes longer or struggles to learn these skills may benefit from speech-language therapy.
-Speech-language therapy also helps children who have difficulty with reading, writing and social communication.
-NESCA’s speech-language pathologists assess and treat difficulties with communication.
+A child who takes longer or struggles to learn these skills may benefit from speech-language evaluation.
+NESCA’s speech-language pathologists assess children who have difficulty with reading, writing, and social communication.

 Speech Disorders